IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     ```

 {% hint style="tip" %}
-Notice that you _did not need an Activation ID when using the flag `--last`._
+Notice that you _did not need an activation ID when using the flag `--last`._
 {% endhint %}

 ### **Retrieve recent activation list**

-You can always get a list of your most recent activations to find their Activation IDs.
+You can always get a list of your most recent activations to find their activation IDs.

 1. Run the following command to get a list of your most recent activations: